arifjmamun/poke-backend/README.md

 ## Getting started

-To explore the APIs, navigate to the following URL: [API Docs](http://localhost:6060/api-docs)
+To explore the APIs, navigate to the following URL: [API Docs](http://localhost:6060/api-docs) and it is deployed to [Heroku](https://poke-backend-api.herokuapp.com/api-docs)

 ## Tools and stack
 The backend API utilizes the followings: